When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Remember

-As long as your little one is making their presence known, it’s a good sign all is well.
+As long as your little one is making their presence known and sticking to their usual pattern, it is a good sign.

 Is Your Baby Moving Too Much?